-Tree diseases in Forth Worth, TX can slow your trees’ growth, give it an unhealthy or dead appearance, and spread to other foliage in your yard.
+Tree diseases in Fort Worth, TX can slow your trees’ growth, give it an unhealthy or dead appearance, and spread to other foliage in your yard.
 If you think your trees may be victims of tree disease, call our professionals now at (817) 717-7737 to stop tree disease in its tracks and get your trees back to healthy growth and production.

 Signs of Typical Tree Diseases

 Homeowners should check their trees often, looking for things like new growth, flower production, and color.
 A dip in these growth habits could mean sickness or disease in you tree.
 Similarly, signs such as spots, drying of leaves and stems, and serious discoloration could be signs of an even bigger problem.
 If you have noticed these telltale signs, call our experts today to perform a tree health inspection.

 This disease is a fungal infection of the tree caused by the bacteria Erwinia Aamylovora.
 This disease can affect almost every part of the tree, including leaves, branches, and leaf stems, and creates a shriveled, burnt look on the plant.
 This disease is completely treatable with the correct fungicide.

 The loss of leaves can be detrimental to a tree since this is the main player in photosynthesis.
 The loss of leaves on your tree could be caused by many bacteria and fungi including Verticillium.
 Our professionals can identify the cause of your defoliation and offer treatment ideas to help save your tree.

 Yellowing leaves on your trees is a good indicator that they may be experiencing root rot.
 Generally, root rot stems from over watering too often which causes the soil to stay damp and become a breeding ground for fungus and bacteria.
 Sometimes, professional treatment of your trees can clear the root rot, but in many cases, the tree will die within a few years.